diffbot/docs/docs/kg-ont-diffbotentity.md

 }
 ```
 ### type
-  The main type of a Diffbot entity.
+  The top-level type of a Diffbot entity.
 Examples of type include Person, Organization, Article, Product.
 * **Type:** Type
 * **Example:**
 ```